Home

 About this guide

-DataPLANT provides the Excel Add-In Swate to support you in data annotation.
-In this guide we focus on adding metadata to your studies and assays with our excel tool Swate.
+DataPLANT provides the tool Swate to support you in data annotation.
+In this guide, we focus on adding metadata to your studies and assays with our tool.
 Use the isa.study.xlsx to describe the characteristics of your samples, e.g. how you grew your plant, and isa.assay.xlsx to annotate the experimental analyses.

 Before we can start